-If you look at a bottle of Slime tire sealant, it clearly states that the product is tire sensor safe.
+If you look at a bottle of Slime Emergency Tire Sealant, it clearly states that the product is tire sensor safe.
 But what exactly does that mean?

 In 2007, the National Transport and Safety Authority (NTSA) ruled that all new cars were required to have tire pressure monitoring systems (TPMS).
 These sensors attach to your valve stem on the inside of the tire, collect your tire pressure and then transmit that data to your car’s computer.
 When the air in your tire drops to an unsafe level (below 25% of your recommended tire pressure), then a warning light goes off on your dashboard.

 Tire pressure monitoring systems have greatly reduced tire blowouts and increased overall driver safety.
 By receiving a warning that your tire is low, drivers have the chance to air up or repair a tire if needed.